openjs-foundation/cross-project-council/meetings/breakout_meetings/2020-02-12-code-of-conduct.md

 Jory: Now we need to figure out how to create this empowered team.
 As a matter of process, we should likely open these things as separate issues.
 I definitely feel that at least we should capture everything as a summary as we do this.

-Micael: As we start to work on this we can create separate sub-issues.
+Michael: As we start to work on this we can create separate sub-issues.

 Jory: Does this specific group need to meet then?
 Has the need of the ad-hoc group been answered?
 Can we leave the rest to the new CoC task force?